Lingua-Machina/LinguaMachina/syntax.md

     # a block of code #
 }
 ```
-The return value of blocks is implicitely the value of their last statement.
+The return value of blocks is implicitly the value of their last statement.
 To force no return value just return *nil*.

 <hr>